-- Phase I. On December 1, 2010, four groups of participants (and associated surviving spouses, contingent beneficiaries and alternate payees of such participants) were transferred to the Plan from the LTPP: (i) participants who, when last actively employed by the Company or an affiliate of the Company that adopted the LTPP for the benefit of its eligible employees (a Participating Company), were represented for purposes of collective bargaining by unions other than the Communications Workers of America (CWA) or the International Brotherhood of Electrical Workers (IBEW); (ii) participants who, when last actively employed by the Company or a Participating Company, were classified by their employer as "Lucent Business Assistants" (LBAs); (iii) participants who were transferred to the LTPP from the AT&T Pension Plan (the AT&T Plan) and were, when last actively employed by the sponsor of the AT&T Plan or a participating company with respect to that plan, represented for purposes of collective bargaining by unions other than the CWA or the IBEW; and (iv) participants who were transferred to the LTPP from the AT&T Plan and were, when last actively employed by the sponsor of the AT&T Plan or a participating company with respect to that plan, classified by their employer as non-represented occupational employees. - Phase II.
-On December 1, 2011, the following group of beneficiaries was transferred to the Plan from the LTPP: surviving spouses and surviving contingent beneficiaries in pay status (i.e., receiving monthly payments after having satisfied the administrative requirements to commence a survivor pension) of deceased participants who died prior to January 1, 2011. - Phase III.
-On December 1, 2013, the following groups of participants and beneficiaries were transferred to the Plan from the LTPP: (i) service pension eligible (SPE) participants who, when last actively employed, were not represented by the CWA or IBEW; (ii) non-SPE participants; (iii) alternate payees of participants who are in pay status as of September 1, 2013; and (iv) individuals who, as of September 1, 2013, are receiving payment of survivor benefits as the surviving spouses or surviving contingent beneficiaries of deceased participants who died prior to January 1, 2013.
+- Phase I. On December 1, 2010, four groups of participants (and associated surviving spouses, contingent beneficiaries and alternate payees of such participants) were transferred to the NRIP: (i) participants who, when last actively employed by the Company or an affiliate of the Company that adopted the LTPP for the benefit of its eligible Participating Company), were represented for collective bargaining by unions other than the Communications Workers of America (CWA) or the International Brotherhood of Electrical Workers (IBEW); (ii) participants who, when last actively employed by the Company or a Participating Company, were classified by their employer as "Lucent Business Assistants" (LBAs); (iii) participants who were transferred to the Plan from the AT&T Pension Plan (the AT&T Plan) and were, when last actively employed by the sponsor of the AT&T Plan or a participating company with respect to that plan, represented for purposes of collective bargaining by unions other than the CWA or the IBEW; and (iv) participants who were transferred to the Plan from the AT&T Plan and were, when last actively employed by the sponsor of the AT&T Plan or a participating company with respect to that plan, classified by their employer as nonrepresented occupational employees. - Phase II.
+On December 1, 2011, the following group of beneficiaries was transferred to NRIP: surviving spouses and surviving contingent beneficiaries in pay status (i.e., receiving monthly payments after having satisfied the administrative requirements to commence a survivor pension) of deceased participants who died prior to January 1, 2011. - Phase III.
+On December 1, 2013, the following groups of participants and beneficiaries were transferred to the NRIP: (i) service pension eligible (SPE) participants who, when last actively employed, were not represented by the CWA or IBEW; (ii) non-SPE participants; (iii) alternate payees of participants who are in pay status as of September 1, 2013; and (iv) individuals who, as of September 1, 2013, are receiving payment of survivor benefits as the surviving spouses or surviving contingent beneficiaries of deceased participants who died prior to January 1, 2013. - Phase IV.
+Phase IV was composed of three transfers as follows: - Phase IV-A. On December 1, 2015, two groups of participants and beneficiaries were transferred to NRIP: (i) all participants (former employees) in the LTPP as of December 1, 2015, except participants receiving or eligible to receive a service pension or a disability pension who, when last actively employed by a Participating Company (or a predecessor) (or any other entity that was a "participating company" with respect to a prior version of the LTPP or a predecessor plan to the LTPP), were represented for

+1. Description of the Plan (continued)

-- Phase IV.
-Phase IV was composed of three transfers as follows: - Phase IV-A. On December 1, 2015, two groups of participants and beneficiaries were transferred to the Plan from the LTPP: (i) all participants (former employees) in the LTPP as of December 1, 2015, except participants receiving or eligible to receive a service pension or a disability pension who, when last actively employed by a Participating Company (or a predecessor) (or any other entity that was a "participating company" with respect to a prior version of the LTPP or a predecessor plan to the LTPP), were represented for purposes of collective bargaining by the Communications Workers of America (CWA), and (ii) all alternate payees of participants (former employees) in payment status as of September 1, 2015. - Phase IV-B. On December 1, 2015, the following group of beneficiaries was transferred to NRP from the LTPP: all surviving spouses in payment status as of September 1, 2015 except surviving spouses of participants (former employees) who died on or after January 1, 2015. - Phase IV-C. On December 31, 2015, the following group of beneficiaries was transferred to NRP from the LTPP: surviving beneficiaries in deferred status as of December 2, 2015 except surviving beneficiaries of participants who died on or after January 1, 2015.
+- purposes of collective bargaining by the CWA, and (ii) all alternate payees of participants (former employees) in payment status as of September 1, 2015. - Phase IV-B. On December 1, 2015, the following group of beneficiaries was transferred to NRP: all surviving spouses in payment status as of September 1, 2015 except surviving spouses of participants (former employees) who died on or after January 1, 2015. - Phase IV-C. On December 31, 2015, the following group of beneficiaries was transferred to NRP: surviving beneficiaries in deferred status as of December 2, 2015 except surviving beneficiaries of participants who died on or after January 1, 2015.